-If an entity such as a partnership, corporation, trust, or estate has an interest in property, each individual who has a beneficial interest in the entity (e.g., partners, shareholders, and beneficiaries) is treated as having an interest in the property.
-The individual is then assigned to a generation using the rules described above.
+If an entity such as a partnership, corporation, trust, or estate has an interest in property, each individual who has a beneficial interest in the entity (for example, partners, shareholders, and beneficiaries) is treated as having an interest in the property.
+The individual is then assigned to a generation using the rules described above

 Government entities and certain charitable organizations are assigned to the transferor's generation.
 Terminations in their favor will never be generation-skipping transfers.

-Generation Assignment Where Intervening Parent Is Dead
+Generation Assignment Where Intervening Parent is Deceased

-If you made a gift or bequest to your grandchild and at the time you made the gift or bequest, the grandchild's parent (who is your or your spouse's or your former spouse's child) is dead, then for purposes of generation assignment, your grandchild will be considered to be your child rather than your grandchild.
-Your grandchild's children will be treated as your grandchildren rather than your greatgrandchildren.
+If you made a gift or bequest to your grandchild and at the time you made the gift or bequest, the grandchild's parent (who is your or your spouse's or your former spouse's child) is deceased, then for purposes of generation assignment, your grandchild will be considered to be your child rather than your grandchild.
+Your grandchild's children will be treated as your grandchildren rather than your great-grandchildren.

 This rule is also applied to your lineal descendants below the level of grandchild.
-For example, if your grandchild is dead, your greatgrandchildren who are lineal descendants of the dead grandchild are considered your grandchildren for purposes of the GST tax.
+For example, if your grandchild is deceased, your great-grandchildren who are lineal descendants of the deceased grandchild are considered your grandchildren for purposes of the GST tax.

 This rule is also applied to other lineal descendants.
-For example, if property is transferred to an individual who is a descendant of a parent of the transferor, and that individual's parent (who is a lineal descendant of the parent of the transfer is subject to gift or estate tax, then for purposes of generation assignment, the individual is treated as if he or she is a member of the generation that is one generation below the lower of:
+For example, if property is transferred to an individual who is a descendant of a parent of the transferor, and that individual's parent (who is a lineal descendant of the parent of the transferor) is deceased at the time the transfer is subject to gift or estate tax, then for purposes of generation assignment, the individual is treated as if he or she is a member of the generation that is one generation below the lower of:

-- the transferor's generation, or - the generation assignment of the youngest living ancestor of the individual, who is also a descendant of the parent of the transferor.
+- The transferor's generation or - The generation assignment of the youngest living ancestor of the individual, who is also a descendant of the parent of the transferor.